to infinity and beyond

 “It shifts my passion for making digital artworks about the human body into a beneficial, helpful tool,” Matt adds.
 “We hope to envision a positive future for everyone everywhere.”

 In TOPIA series, My World of Good, we ask a diverse bunch of revolutionaries to design a more positive world.
-In the spirit of collaboration, Universal Everything’s Matt Pyke, Clare Cook and Joel Gethin Lewis – together – tell us what inspires them and what change they would generate in their ideal world.
+In the spirit of collaboration, Universal Everything’s Matt Pyke, Claire Cook and Joel Gethin Lewis – together – tell us what inspires them and what change they would generate in their ideal world.

 Universal Everything: In My World of Good…